vrchatapi/vrchatapi.github.io/Objects/World.md

-created_at | string | Time and date world was first uploaded updated_at | string | Time and date world was last uploaded releaseStatus | [`ReleaseStatus`](Objects/World.md?id=releasestatus-type) | Release status of world vists | integer | Times world has been visited publicOccupants | integer | Current users in public instances of this world privateOccupants | integer | Current users in private instances of this world occupants | integer | Total current users in instances of this world
+created_at | string | Time and date world was first uploaded updated_at | string | Time and date world was last uploaded releaseStatus | [`ReleaseStatus`](Objects/World.md?id=releasestatus-type) | Release status of world visits | integer | Times world has been visited publicOccupants | integer | Current users in public instances of this world privateOccupants | integer | Current users in private instances of this world occupants | integer | Total current users in instances of this world